twentysevns/wlan0mon/README.md

 ***( Little Problem )***

 - *Getting random boot after* ```./start.sh```?
-*Your firmware or kernel uncompatible with this maybe... idk cuz i don't make it's scripts! :)*
+*Your firmware or kernel uncompatibled maybe... idk cuz i don't make it's scripts! :)*
-*but, dont worry after boot it doesnt make any change to your wifi.*
+*but, dont worry after boot it, doesnt make any change to your wifi.*